Department of Environmental Science and Policy

-The certificate is awarded after the successful completion of 18-credit hours of coursework with a minimum grade of C- or better.
+The certificate is awarded after successful completion of 18 credits of coursework with a minimum grade of C- or better.
 Up to 8 prior credits may be applied toward the certificate program.

 Students should take courses based on availability.
 Appropriate substitute courses may be approved by the department.